rcmtcristian/RCMT-Blog/posts/What-is-jest.md

 ---
-title: What is Jest The Wonder of Jest
+title: What is Jest
 image: 3.gif
-description: The Wonder of jest
+description: The Wonders of TDD
 ---

 [Jest](https://jestjs.io/) is a popular test framework for JavaScript that allows developers to build unit tests, work with custom matchers, create mocks, and check snapshots of visual components in a simple and accessible manner.
 It is a testing framework based on [Jasmine](https://jasmine.github.io/), providing an assert library, a test runner, and support for various testing functionalities.
 Although originally developed in the context of [React](https://reactjs.org/), Jest is a versatile testing framework that can be used in any JavaScript project.